bradhowes/SoundFonts/README.md

 ![](FavoriteDetail.png)

 Nothing fancy.
 Note that the _gain_ is not exactly like a volume.
-By default, it will be at 0.0 which means that there is no gain applied to the syntesizer output.
+By default, it will be at 0.0 which means that there is no gain applied to the synthesizer output.
 Positive values (max +12) will boost the signal, while negative values (min -90) will reduce it.
 Note that these are the min/max values supported by the `AVAudioUnitSampler`.